The DESI DR1 peculiar velocity survey: growth rate measurements from the galaxy power spectrum: The theoretical model of the power spectrum

 The window function convolution matrix is computed by assign the random points onto a three-dimensional grid.
 In this paper, we set $n_x=n_y=n_z=140$ for a cubic box size $L=700$ Mpc $h^{-1}$, in order to get a grid without empty voxels in the region where random points are full-filled.

 As depicted in Fig.\ref{pltconv}, the images illustrates the window function convolution matrix across different types of power spectrum, including the density power spectrum of the BGS data ( left panel), the momentum power spectrum of the DESI-PV data (middle panel), and their cross-power spectrum ( right panel).
 Notably, as revealed in Fig.\ref{pltconv}, the off-diagonal blocks of the ${\bf W}$ exhibit non-zero values, signifying that the convolution of any given multipole receives contributions from other multipoles.
 This interdependence implies that higher-order multipoles must be incorporated into the modeling framework, even if they are not directly involved in the final fitting procedure.
-In this work, we include all multipoles up to $\ell=4$ to ensure comprehensive and accurate representation.
-We employ $k'\in[0,0.4075]~h$ Mpc$^{-1}$ (with 300 bins) in computing each model power spectrum multipole, which should be slightly larger than the $k\in[0,0.3]~h$ Mpc$^{-1}$ which associated with each measured power spectrum multipole, in order to fully cover the diagonal information of each block of the convolution matrix.
+In this work, we include all multipoles up to $\ell_{max}=4$ to ensure comprehensive and accurate representation. { As shown in Fig.\ref{pltdgfz33}, the differences arising from varying $\ell_{max}$ values are negligible, indicating that $\ell=4$ is sufficiently large to ensure convergence.} We employ $k'\in[0,0.4075]~h$ Mpc$^{-1}$ (with 300 bins) in computing each model power spectrum multipole, which should be slightly larger than the $k\in[0,0.3]~h$ Mpc$^{-1}$ which associated with each measured power spectrum multipole, in order to fully cover the diagonal information of each block of the convolution matrix.